SAP/olingo-jpa-processor-v4/jpa-tutorial/QuickStart/QuickStart.md

 <img src="../images/quick-start/GitClone.png" alt="Set default workspace"
 title="Workspace" width="300" height="255" />

 Open a shell, like the Windows console, navigate to the directory the repository had been cloned to and then to `odata-jpa-archetype-spring`.
 Starting from the home directory this could be e.g. `cd git\olingo-jpa-processor-v4\jpa-archetype\odata-jpa-archetype-spring`.
-We do tht to generate the archetype.
+We do that to generate the archetype.
 This is done by execute `mvn clean install archetype:update-local-catalog`.
 Alternatively you can also use your IDE:

 <img src="../images/quick-start/runConfiguration.png" alt="Set default workspace"
 title="Workspace" width="300" height="255" />